tiples/welcome/README.md

 # tiples/welcome
-A basic tiples application.
+A basic application for Clojure Tiples.

-Welcome will let you login as either Sam or Fred and then displays "Welcome {Sam|Fred}".
+The welcome program will let you login as either Sam or Fred and then displays "Welcome {Sam|Fred}".

 To run this program, enter the command "boot dev" from the welcome repository directory on your computer and then point your browser to [http://localhost:8000/](http://localhost:8000/).